wordswords/vWorkbench/README.md

 # My Development Environment (dotfiles)

 This repository contains my customized development environment setup, designed to enhance productivity and streamline workflows for software development.
-It is primarily tested on Kali Linux, Ubuntu under WSL2 on Windows 11, and the latest Lubuntu LTS.
-Note: Compatibility with OSX is not guaranteed without significant modifications.
+It is primarily tested on Kali Linux rolling, and the latest version of Ubuntu under WSL2 on Windows 11.
+Compatibility with all other platforms is not guaranteed without significant modification.

 ![Workbench](workbench.jpg "Picture of a woodworker workbench")